-The cost of partition and issuance of the statement of benefits
+Fees for the partition and the issuance of the Statement of Benefits

-The cost of partition and issuance of the statement of benefits are administration costs.
+The fees for the partition and the issuance of the Statement of Benefits are administration costs.
 They are assumed by the pension fund, unless the plan text provides otherwise.

-These costs cannot be charged to the spouses in the absence of a provision in the plan text.
-This rule applies even where the administrator issues a statement that he is not required to issue under the
+For the payment to be required from the spouses, the plan text must provide for it.
+This rule applies even where the administrator issues a Statement that it is not required to issue under the Supplemental Pension Plans Act.

 Carrying out partition

-These fees are the maximum aggregate fees that can be charged to the spouses.
+These fees are the maximum fees that can be charged to the spouses.
 They do not apply to fees charged to the administrator by an actuary.
-For example, the fees for a statement of benefits in a defined benefit plan limited to a maximum of $250, that is, 125 $ for each spouse.
+For example, the fees for a Statement of Benefits in a defined-benefit plan, a maximum amount of $125 can be claimed from each spouse.

-If married spouses apply for a first statement showing the value of benefits at the end of the conjugal relationship, in the course of mediation and a second statement showing the value of benefits as at the date of institution of an action, the limit applies separately to both applications.
-Even where the two dates are shown on a single statement, the maximum fees can be charged twice.
+If married or civilly united spouses apply for a first Statement showing the value of benefits at the end of the conjugal relationship, in the course of mediation and a second Statement showing the value of benefits as at the date of institution of an action, the limit applies once again for the second Statement.
+The same is true if the values at these 2 dates are indicated on the same Statement.

-Fees payable by the spouses can be paid by reducing the benefits of the person who owes them by a corresponding amount.
+Fees payable by the spouses can be paid by compensation, that is, by reducing the fees of the person who owes them by an equivalent amount.
 However, the spouses must always be asked first to pay the fees in some other manner.

-The administrator can collect fees by means of an offset only if the spouse has received benefits as a result of partition.
+The administrator can pay the fees by means of a compensation only if the spouse's benefits are allocated to the administrator at the time of partition.

 Refusal to pay

-Supplemental Pension Plans Act provides for obtaining a statement of benefits or partition of benefits in certain circumstances.
-The payment of fees is not a condition that must be met to obtain a statement or partition.
+The administrator cannot refuse to issue the Statement under the Supplemental Pension Plans Act or to carry out the partition because the spouses refuse to pay the fees.
+The payment of fees is not a condition that must be met to obtain a Statement or partition.
 Therefore, an administrator may not in any case refuse to act for the sole reason that the applicable fees have not been paid.

 Application of the rules

-- In the event of a refusal to pay, the administrator cannot collect fees by reducing the benefits of the member or the spouse by means by an offset, but the administrator can refuse to issue the statement.
+In the event of a refusal to pay, the administrator cannot compensate himself or herself by reducing the benefits of the member or the member's spouse (compensation), but the administrator can refuse to issue the Statement.

-With respect to partition, where the Act does not give the spouses the right to partition, the administrator cannot decide to carry out partition since the member's benefits are not in that case transferable.
+With respect to partition, when the Act does not give the spouses the right to partition, the administrator cannot decide to carry out partition since the member's benefits are unassignable.